goswa/IODS-project/chapter4.md

 * Graphical depiction:

               1. There are four distinct groups with overlapping between low, med_low ad med_high.
-The 'high' category in the crime rate shows clear culstering.
+The 'high' category in the crime rate shows clear clustering.

               2. The LDA biplot helps in interpretation with the projections of the points, the angles between the arrows, and the length of the arrows.The arrows in the biplot represent the variables.
 The longer arrows represents larger variation.

               3. The 'rad' variable shows more variation than other variables.
 The angle between arrows represents the relationship between measures, for instance, the variables 'rad', 'zn' and 'vox' are not strongly related.

-              4. The histogram shows the separation between groups of crime rate and the overalpping areas.

 ### **Prediction**